-The purpose of Crime Scene Investigations is to provide scientific investigative services to all branches of the Gwinnett County Police Department.
+The purpose of Crime Scene Investigations (CSI) is to provide scientific investigative services to all branches of the Gwinnett County Police Department.
 Its purpose is also to provide photographic processing to the Gwinnett County Police Department and other branches of the County government at the discretion of the Chief of Police.
 CSI also maintains prisoner mug shots for photo line-ups and fingerprint arrest cards for fingerprint comparisons.
 These records are obtained from the Gwinnett County Sheriff's Office.
-Composite sketches may be prepared by CSI of suspects by computerized software programs or with the assistance of a Forensic Sketch Artist.
-CSI also performs marijuana drug identification.
+Crime Scene Investigations provides ballistic analysis services through the BallisticIQ computer software program and has access to the National Integrated Ballistic Information Network (NIBIN) provided through the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF).
+CSI also performs confirmatory marijuana drug identification examinations.